HelgaSen/Workshop3/Instruction_git.md

 Be careful choosing _branch_name_ it would be great if name of the branch tell your collegues what part of your job in there.

+If you want to see entire branches list use

+    git branch

+with no additional options.

+Current branch marked with (*)

 ### ![Icon](icon2.png) Branches switching

 After you have created a new branch, you need to switch to it.